Luis-GameDev/Minecraft-Job-and-Customcrafting-Plugin/README.md

 ## 🧰 Installation

+1. Download the `MinecraftPlugin-1.0-SNAPSHOT.jar` from this repo
-1. Place the plugin `.jar` into your `plugins/` folder
+2. Place the plugin `.jar` into your `plugins/` folder
-2. Start the server to generate `recipes.yml`
+3. Start the server to generate `recipes.yml`
-3. Configure your recipes inside `plugins/MinecraftPlugin/recipes.yml`
+4. Configure your recipes inside `plugins/MinecraftPlugin/recipes.yml`

 ---